But…comfort food 👆🏼👆🏼👆🏼.

 - Take off the lid and remove the two chicken breasts to a cutting board.
 Dice the chicken breasts into small, bite-sized pieces and add them back into the soup

-- Turn the Instant Pot onto the saute setting so it will simmer as we add our roux, and stir in your lemon juice and hot sauce, if using
+- Turn the Instant Pot onto the saute setting so it will simmer as we add our roux, and stir in your lemon juice, lemon zest, milk, and hot sauce, if using

 - Meanwhile, make your roux.
 In a bowl, microwave your butter until melted.
 Whisk in your flour until it has come together and formed a thin paste.
 Add this to your soup and stir until it is combined.
 Let the soup simmer for a few minutes until the roux has thickened the soup to your liking